How to Master the Close Grip Bench Press for Bigger Triceps?

 How to Perform the Close-Grip Bench Press?

-First, lie comfortably on a flat weight benches.
-Plant your feet firmly on the floor – not on your toes, not in the air.
+First, lie comfortably on a flat weight bench.
+Plant your feet firmly on the floor, not on your toes, not in the air.
 Press your back against the bench, and pull your shoulder blades together, as if you wanted to tuck them into your back pockets.
-This is your stable base – the better it is, the safer for your shoulders and spine.
+This is your stable base.
+The better it is, the safer for your shoulders and spine.
 Once your position is comfortable, grab the barbell.
 Place your hands roughly shoulder-width apart.
-Make sure they’re directly above your elbows – this way, the force goes in a straight line, and your joints won’t suffer.
+Make sure they’re directly above your elbows; this way, the force goes in a straight line, and your joints won’t suffer.

-Now it’s time to work with the bar.
-Lift the barbell off the rack.
+Now it’s time to work with barbells.
+Lift the bar off the rack.
 Ensure the bar is loaded with the right weight plates for your strength level.
-Straighten your arms and raise the bar – keep your wrists firm, don’t let them bend backward.
+Straighten your arms and raise the bar; keep your wrists firm, don’t let them bend backward.
 You have full control.
 Slowly lower the bar.
 With an inhale, guide the bar toward the lower part of your chest.
-Don’t flare your elbows out – keep them close to your torso, as if you wanted to “sew” them to your ribs.
+Don’t flare your elbows out.
+Keep them close to your torso, as if you wanted to “sew” them to your ribs.
 This way, your triceps get exactly the work they need.

 Avoid These Common Close-Grip Bench Press Mistakes

-One of the most common mistakes is poor hand placement – either too wide or too narrow.
-If your grip is too wide, the triceps don’t work as they should because your chest takes on more load.
-On the other hand, too narrow a grip can excessively strain your wrists and cause the weight to get out of control.
+One of the most common mistakes is incorrect hand placement.
+If your grip is too wide, your triceps are not properly engaged and your chest takes over more of the work.
+On the other hand, a grip that is too narrow can put excessive strain on your wrists and make the weight harder to control, even when training on sturdy weight benches.

 Close-Grip Bench Press Variations to Try